daniel-hall/SwiftOps/README.md

 # SwiftOps
-A dead-simple microframework for turning your functions into chainable, groupable, branchable operations
+A dead-simple microframework for turning your functions into chainable, groupable, branching operations